-We tried coming here twice.
+We tried eating at Yardbird twice.
 The first time at 2pm on Saturday and there was at least a 20 minute wait for two people so we went elsewhere.
 The next day we tried again at 11:30am…there was even a longer wait for a table, but the lounge area had some first come, first served seating, so we ate there.
 Given the popularity, I expected the food to be incredible.
 Neither of us found that to be true.

 I ordered an egg white omelette with artichokes and peppers while Virginia ordered the smoked chicken salad.
 My meal could have used salt while Virginia thought her chicken was salty.
 The basket of biscuits were OK, but honestly, the far less busy Sugar Cane situated across the hall was much better to us.
-Of course, we didn’t order the signature dish…chicken and waffles…but I had already had that meal once and the portion was large enough to share.
+Of course, we didn’t order the signature dish…chicken and waffles…but I had already had that meal once (at Lagasse’s Stadium which is now closed) and the portion was large enough to share.
 Perhaps the large portions or the inviting atmosphere was the draw.